Gattocrucco/lsqfitgp/docs/introduction.rst

 spaced, and more extended::

     xpred = np.linspace(-10, 10, 200)
-    gproc.addx(xpred, 'pred')
+    gproc.addx(xpred, 'bar')

-When adding ``x`` and ``xpred``, we also provided two strings to :meth:`addx`, ``'data'`` and ``'pred'``.
+When adding ``x`` and ``xpred``, we also provided two strings to :meth:`addx`, ``'foo'`` and ``'bar'``.
 These have no special meaning, they are just labels the :class:`GP` object uses to distinguish the various arrays you add to it.
-You can think of them as variable names, choose them as you see fit.
+You can think of them as variable names.

 Now, we ask ``gproc`` to compute the *a posteriori* function values on ``xpred`` by using the known values on ``x``::

-    ypred = gproc.pred({'data': y}, 'pred')
+    ypred = gproc.predfromdata({'foo': y}, 'bar')

-So :meth:`pred` takes two arguments; the first is a Python dictionary with labels as keys and arrays of function values as values, the second is the label on which we want the estimate.
+So :meth:`predfromdata` takes two arguments; the first is a Python dictionary with labels as keys and arrays of function values as values, the second is the label on which we want the estimate.

 Now we make a plot of everything::